Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Method

-In the SS-SAM training scheme, the optimizer would perform a Bernoulli trial independently at each update step $t \in [0, T]$ ($T$ denotes the total update steps here).
-In each Bernoulli trial, the optimizer would perform the standard SGD optimization with a probability $1 - p(t)$ or perform the SAM optimization with probability $p(t)$.
-Here, $p(t)$ is a predefined function, and we would call it the scheduling function of the SS-SAM scheme.
-Clearly, the sample space for this Bernoulli trial corresponds to the set $\Omega = \{\text{SGD}, \ \text{SAM}\}$.
-Then a random variable could be defined on this sample space, $X(t) : \Omega \rightarrow \{0, 1\}$, where $X(t) = 0$ represents performing the SGD optimization while $X(t) = 1$ represents the other.
-So basically, $X(t) \sim \textstyle{\mathrm{Bernoulli}(p(t))}$. \Algref{alg:algorithm} shows the complete implementation when training with the SS-SAM scheme.
+The general idea of RST would follow a randomization scheme, where the learning process will be randomized.
+Specifically, for each training iteration $t$, optimizers would perform a Bernoulli trial to choose from base learning algorithms and sharpness-aware learning algorithms.
+Here, we will consider first mixing the two most commonly-used algorithms, SGD and SAM.
+Thus, in each Bernoulli trial, the optimizer would perform the SAM algorithm with a probability $p(t)$ or perform the SGD algorithm with probability $1 - p(t)$.
+Here, $p(t)$ could be a predefined custom function of iteration $t$, and we would call it the scheduling function of RST.
+Apparently, the sample space for this Bernoulli trial corresponds to the set $\Omega = \{\text{SGD}, \ \text{SAM}\}$.
+Correspondingly, a random variable could be defined on this sample space, $X(t) : \Omega \rightarrow \{0, 1\}$, where $X(t) = 0$ denotes performing the SGD algorithm while $X(t) = 1$ denotes performing the SAM algorithm.
+In summary, $X(t) \sim \textstyle{\mathrm{Bernoulli}(p(t))}$, and

-Compared to the SAM training scheme, every time the SGD optimization is performed instead of the SAM optimization durning the SS-SAM training scheme, we would save one forward-backward propagation.
-It would be easily noted that the scheduling function $p(t)$ would directly control how much this propagation could be saved.
-To assess the computational cost of different scheduling functions, we would investigate the count of forward-backward propagation pair here.
-For clarity, we would notate the propagation count at update step $t$ as $\eta(t)$ to and notate the average propagation count over the total update step as $\eta$,

-The smaller $\eta$ is, the lower total computational cost is.
-Obviously, $\eta(t) = 1$ and $\eta = 1$ if training with the standard SGD scheme while $\eta(t) = 2$ and $\eta = 2$ if training with the SAM scheme.

-Since each update step in SS-SAM is a Bernoulli trial, we could compute the expectation of propagation count.
-So for step $t$, the expected propagation count $\overline{\eta}(t)$ is,